Azure/azure-powershell/src/ResourceManager/RecoveryServices.Backup/Commands.RecoveryServices.Backup/help/Get-AzureRmRecoveryServicesBackupStatus.md

 ```

 ### -ResourceGroupName
-Name of the resource group of the Azure Resource whose representative item needs to be checked if it is already protected by some RecoveryServices Vault in the subscription.
+Resource group of the ARM resource to be checked.

 ```yaml
 Type: String